Demo for comparison of several best clustering technologies

 Comparison of the best clustering technologiesThis article is a review of my one year research in semantic search and document clustering technologies.
 I found several algorithms significantly more effective and accurate than the others:

 Besides HAC they all need the training sample.
 In case training sample is not available, it can be easily obtained by HAC.
 After HAC has created several clusters, they can be examined and used as training sample.
 In the demo at the top HAC also uses training sample.
 When merging the clusters, it checks if clusters to be merged contain files from training sample that were categorized differently.
 If yes, HAC skips this merge and use another best couple.
-Polar Orthogonalization is based on orthoginalization of matrix discovered by myself twenty years ago.
-I recently decided to test how it works in application to document clustering and found significant advantage compared to other known technologies.
-It appeared that PO can be used along with other methods and improve them in this way.
-Random Forest and k-means are two good examples of improvement by PO.
+Polar Orthogonalization can be used along with other methods and improve them in this way.
+Random Forest and k-means are two algorithms that can be significantly improved by PO.
 In Random Forest the critical part for the algorithm is construction of the classifier.
 Articles about Random Forest don't tell how to do that.
 In my code I make classifier as two orthogonal vectors.
 For the group of vectors in each node I seek two the most orthogonal vectors and investigate the others.
 I classify each other vector as being closer to either of them, add them to accordingly selected vector, making two groups, orthogonalize these two vectors and use them as classifier in navigating further down the tree.

 My remarks should look clear for those who are familiar with algorithms that I mention in my review.
 The detailed description and code samples can be found on this site along with references to other articles.